2003 NIST Speaker Recognition Evaluation

 - Exploring promising new ideas in speaker recognition.

 - Measuring the performance of this technology.

 The original evaluation consisted of three parts: 1-speaker detection "limited data", 2-speaker detection "limited data", and 1-speaker detection "extended data".
 This corpus contains training and test data and supporting metadata (including answer keys) for only the 1-speaker "limited data" and 2-speaker "limited data" components of the original evaluation.
 The 1-speaker "extended data" component of the original evaluation (not included in this corpus) provided metadata only, to be used in conjunction with data from Switchboard-2 Phase II (LDC99S79) and Switchboard-2 Phase III Audio (LDC2002S06).
-The metadata (resources and answer keys) for the 1-speaker "extended data" component of the original 2003 SRE evaluation are available from the NIST Speech Group website for the 2003 Speaker Recognition Evaluation.
 See the original evaluation plan, included with the documentation for this corpus, for more detailed information.

 In the 1-speaker "limited data" component, concatenated turns of a single side of a conversation were presented.
 In the 2-speaker "limited data" component, two sides of conversation were summed together, and both the model speaker and that speaker's conversation partner were represented in the resulting audio file.

 For the 1-speaker "limited data" component, 2 minutes of concatenated turns from a single conversation were used for training, and 15-45 seconds of concatenated turns from a 1-minute excerpt of conversation were used for testing.